codius/manifest/README.md

 The function returns the `sha256` manifest hash with `base32` encoding.

 ### `hashPrivateVars(manifest)`
-Generates the hashes of the private variable objects in the manifest
+Generates the hashes of the private variable objects in the manifest.

 Arguments:
 * `manifest`